cloudmesh/classes/docs/source/assignments.rst

 	 * How is Big Data and Little Data applied to the Olympics2016?

 Term Paper and Project Report Assignment:
-     Please review the disscussion in the Course overview about term and projects
+     Please review the discussion in the course overview about term papers and projects

-     * Review the Guidlines for the project and term paper.
+     * Review the guidelines for the project and term paper.
      * Identify if you are likely to do a project or a term paper
      * Build teams, chose your team members wisely.
 For example if you have 3 people in the team and only two do the work, you still get